 Arts & Culture

-Watch a movie, Broadway performance, or listen to a live concert at this historic vaudeville/movie palace where The King, Elvis Presley, once played, and stars twinkle overhead.
+Watch a movie, Broadway performance, or listen to a live concert at this historic vaudeville/movie palace during your Central Florida vacation.
+The King, Elvis Presley, once played there.

 Upon approaching the Polk Theatre, it seems fairly standard, aside from its iconic marquee sign that has made its way onto the Instagram feeds and Pinterest boards of the masses.
-But the moment you walk into the theatre from the bustling streets of downtown Lakeland, you’ll understand just how Dorothy from the Wizard of Oz felt the moment she uttered, “Toto, I've a feeling we're not in Kansas anymore.”
-That’s because the Polk Theatre isn’t your standard theatre.
+But the moment you walk into the building from the bustling streets of downtown Lakeland, you’ll understand that the Polk Theatre isn’t your standard theatre.

 “Italian-born architect, J.E.
 Casale, designed the Polk Theatre to be a 2,000+ seat vaudeville/movie palace, which mimicked a Mediterranean village,” according to ScottyMoore.net.
 “The stage is flanked by Italianate walls with niches, sconces, and even faux balconies and windows.
 An ornately tiled staircase leads to the mezzanine lobby, where towering columns, intricate cornice and molding work, and brass banded terrazzo floors awe patrons.”